pajicadvance/cherry-on-top/README.md

 ### Music Disc Loot

 Adds a chance to find any music disc you can usually get from getting a skeleton to kill a creeper to loot chests in the world.
-Additionally, removes the vanilla 13 and Cat music disc loot in regular dungeons to avoid getting many copies of those two discs.
+Additionally, removes the vanilla 13 and Cat music disc loot in dungeons, ancient cities and woodland mansions to avoid getting many copies of those two discs.

 Configuration options:
-- Change the chance that a disc will spawn in any of the defined locations
-- Add or remove locations where the discs can be found
+- Add or remove locations where the discs can be found, in the format of `location;chance`
 - Enable or disable removing the vanilla 13 and Cat music disc loot from regular dungeons

 ## Tweaks